rancher/elemental-docs/docs/seedimage-reference.md

 In order to determine whether a `ManagedOSVersion` image supports both platforms, you can verify the `ManagedOSVersion.spec.metadata.platform` values.
 (See [documentation](./managedosversion-reference.md#metadata)).

 When defining a `SeedImage`, you can then use this value for the image's `targetPlatform`.
-Leaving the `targetPlatform`, will default to the platform where the `elemental-operator` is running.
+Leaving the `targetPlatform` empty, will default to the platform where the `elemental-operator` is running.

 <details>
   <summary>Raw aarch64 SeedImage example</summary>